oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 "response_type":
 :    REQUIRED.
-The authorization endpoint supports different sets of request and response pameters.
+The authorization endpoint supports different sets of request and response parameters.
 The client determines the type of flow by using a certain `response_type` value.
 This specification defines the value `code`, which must be used to signal that the client wants to use the authorization code flow.